Get Your Family Dispute Case Packet — Private, Fast, Affordable

 2. Selection of the Arbitrator

 Parties select an impartial arbitrator, often an attorney or a trained mediator with experience in family law.
-In small communities like Cooter, selecting an arbitrator familiar with local dynamics and community norms is critical to ensure perceived legitimacy and fairness.
+In small communities like Cooter, selecting an arbitrator familiar at a local employer and community norms is critical to ensure perceived legitimacy and fairness.

 3. Preparation for Arbitration